 - You are beautiful the way you are.

 - You have made me think about the things differently.

 Hope, these words would help you keep your children motivated, confident and optimistic.

 Practice providing your kids with positive words throughout each day.
 These will also help you develop a strong parent/child relationship.

-Addison is journalist, social media expert and blogger.
-He is passionate technology writer and contributes towards mobile security, spy software for android, kids monitoring and teen issues.
+Addison is a journalist, social media expert, and blogger.
+He is a passionate technology writer and contributes towards mobile security, spy software for android, kids monitoring, and teen issues.
 To know more about him follow twitter@addisonalbert55

 Here at Positive Words Research, we are looking to share with our readers original content that hasn’t been published on other sites so if you are comfortable with Positive Words Research being your sole publisher, we are more than happy to share with our readers your inspiring and empowering story.